ISLA-Grenoble/2024-main/README.md

 Hi :wave:

-This is the main page to look for details of our classes on "Introduction to statistical learning and applications" in 2024.
+This is the main page to look for materials of our classes on "Introduction to statistical learning and applications" in 2024.
 Please note that we **won't be using Chamilo**, so you should be checking this page regularly for updates.

 [TODO] Table of contents

 ### Instructors
-- [Pedro L. C. Rodrigues](https://plcrodrigues.github.io/) — `pedro.rodrigues@inria.fr` (CM, TD, and TP)
+- Pedro L. C. Rodrigues — pedro.rodrigues@inria.fr (CM, TD, and TP)
-- Alexandre Wendling — `alexandre.wendling@grenoble-inp.org` (TD and TP)
+- Alexandre Wendling — alexandre.wendling@grenoble-inp.org (TD and TP)
-- Razan Mhanna — `razan.mhanna@inria.fr` (Complementary courses for M1AM students)
+- Razan Mhanna — razan.mhanna@inria.fr (Complementary courses for M1AM students)

 ### Schedule
 We will meet on Mondays from 15h30 to 18h30.
 Each time we will have a 1h30 CM